ARA Libertad (Q-2): Trophies and notable voyages

 In 1985 raced in "Sail Amsterdam" in the Netherlands and in the celebrations for the Statue of Liberty centenary in New York City.

 One year later Libertad sailed in Bremerhaven in Germany.

 In 1989, among many events, she was part of "Les Voiles de la Liberté" for the bicentennial of the French Revolution in the port of Rouen, France.

-In 1992 was part of the great Cadiz regatta in commemoration of the 500 anniversary of Columbus' 1492 voyage.
+In 1992 was part of the great Cádiz regatta in commemoration of the 500 anniversary of Columbus' 1492 voyage.

 In 1997 she sailed in the international race "Sail Osaka 97" in celebration of the 100th anniversary of the port of Osaka, Japan.

 In 1998 Libertad won Americas' Sail tall ship race between Savannah, Georgia and Glen Cove, New York, United States.

 In 1999 took part in the gathering of tall ships "The Navy of the Century" in France.

 By presidential decree number 727 (May 30, 2001) the frigate was designated as "Embassy of the Republic as a matter of honorary distinction and with purely protocolar effect".